Engr-Daniel/Engr-Daniel/README.md

 - 👋 Hi, I’m @Engr-Daniel
-- 👀 I’m interested in Data Science and its subsets
+- 👀 I’m interested in Data Science and its subset
-- 🌱 I’m currently interning as Data Engineer in Hamoye AI
 - 💞️ I’m looking to collaborate on Data science Projects, internships and jobs.
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-oyewale-845178234/